cosmicexplorer/CytoTools/README.md

 - rmsd comparison of MEM is challenging
     - need to have same markers
     - making script to produce copies of all input files but only with channels that are shared
-        - and maybe fix some small idiosyncracies in column namingneed
+        - and maybe fix some small inconsistencies in column naming
 - more info later

+# TODO
+- can/should we clean cyto data?
+    - would do this in `read_clean_fcs` in [fcs.R](R/fcs.R)
+    - ideas:
+        - `stats::na.omit()`
+        - `dplyr::distinct()`
+    - when would these happen in the data?
+        - **find out what these mean instead of just blindly removing them**
+        - if they point to some error or inconsistency in dataset, removal may not make sense!
+    - allie says nobody does any cleaning to their fcs files, so may not make sense